raviedpuganti/test-repository/README.md

 * The following configuration must have been done by a ViPR System Administrator, using the ViPR UI, ViPR API, or ViPR CLI:
    - ViPR virtual assets, such as virtual arrays and virtual pools, must have been created.
    - Each virtual array designated for use in the OpenStack iSCSI driver must have an IP network created with appropriate IP storage ports.
-   Note: Multi-volume consistency groups are not supported by the ViPR Cinder Driver.
-Please ensure that the Multi-volume consistency option is not enabled on the Virtual Pool with ViPR.
 * Each instance of the ViPR Cinder Driver can be used to manage only one virtual array and one virtual pool within ViPR.
 * The ViPR Cinder Driver requires one Virtual Storage Pool, with the following requirements (non-specified values can be set as desired):
    - Storage Type: Block